Ramakrishna183048/COIT20264-Enterprise-and-Cloud-Networking/week04.md

 ## Reflection

+- This week's activities helped me understand both Azure Cost Management and Azure Blob Storage.

+- I learned that cloud management is not only about creating and configuring resources, but also about monitoring and controlling their costs.

-This week's activity gave me a better understanding of how costs can be monitored and controlled in Azure.
+- Creating the Daily costs view helped me understand how Azure costs can be monitored over time.

-Before doing this activity, I mainly focused on creating and configuring Azure resources.
-This lab showed me that managing the cost of those resources is also an important part of cloud management.

-I found the Daily costs view useful because it provides a simple way to monitor how costs change over time.
-The budget and forecast alert also showed me how an administrator can keep track of spending and receive an early warning when costs are expected to reach a certain level.
+- Creating a budget and forecast alert showed me how administrators can track spending and receive an early warning when costs are expected to reach a certain level.

-Overall, this activity helped me understand the basic Azure tools available for cost monitoring, budgeting and cost alerts.
+- In the Blob Storage activity, I learned how to create a storage account, create a container and upload a file as a blob.

+- I also understood the relationship between a storage account, container and blob, and how they are used to organise and store data in Azure.

+- Finally, I learned the importance of cleaning up Azure resources after completing the activities so that unused resources do not continue consuming student credits.

+- Overall, Week 4 gave me a better understanding of Azure cost management, budgeting, cost alerts and cloud storage.